 A pilot uses best glide speed when he needs to fly the longest distance per unit of altitude lost.
 It is also used when the engine fails and a suitable landing place must be reached.
 Best glide speed is at that point where the lift/drag ratio is at its highest.

 For most pilots forced landings are usually practiced only near a suitable runway as engine failures are a rare occurrence.
-But as practice tends to make perfect, it is time to review the finer points of this important excersize.
+But as practice tends to make perfect in the end, it is time to review the finer points of this important excercise.

-A maneuver often practiced during training for the license and usually only when the pilot is up for the biannual flight review.
-We touch on this subject as it is intimately related to best glide speed.
+This is a maneuver often practiced during training for the license and usually only when the pilot is up for the biannual flight review.
+We touch on this subject as it is intimately related to our best glide speed.

-Basically it boils downs to this: always be aware of the wind direction and fly in such a way (altitude and ground track) that you are able to reach a suitable landing spot at anytime.
+Basically it boils downs to this: always be aware of the wind direction and fly in such a way (with regard to altitude and ground track) that you are able to reach a suitable landing spot at anytime.
 And if the engine does fail then this is what you should do after converting excess speed to altitude and trimming for best glide speed.